 If you suffer from rosacea, don’t worry, you’re not alone.
 Around the world, more than 10% of people with fair skin have the condition.
 Symptoms normally begin around the age of 30 and affect three times as many women as men.
-Rosacea is often seen more severely in men, but the good news is it typically peaks between the ages of 40 and 50 years old.
+Rosacea is often seen more severely in men and it typically peaks between the ages of 40 and 50 years old.
 1

 While the exact cause of rosacea remains unknown, some scientists believe that the following factors could play a part:

-While the most common sign of rosacea is a persistent reddening of the skin on the face – the condition covers a wide range of symptoms, and like anything, these can vary from person to person.
+While the most common sign of rosacea is a persistent reddening of the skin on the face – the condition covers a wide range of symptoms, and like all skin conditions, these can vary from person to person.

 There are actually four different types of rosacea, you may experience a combination of different symptoms from each type, here’s what to look out for:

-While this may seem like acne it could be a type of rosacea, particularly if they sting or burn.
+While this may be confused with acne it could be a type of rosacea, particularly if they sting or burn.

 If you experience any of these symptoms, consult your doctor or pharmacist.